Plaque on Teeth: What Happens If It’s Left Untreated

 Speaking of bad breath, closeup toothpaste helps eliminate some of the most common causes of halitosis, such as food particles that are squatting in your mouth and poor dental hygiene.
 However, it does your confidence better by arming its toothpaste with ingredients that can freshen your breath.
 For example, closeup Cool Mint has a peppermint flavor while Soothing Menthol has spearmint.
 Either one gives your mouth a clean, fresh feel.

 Dental issues are hardly ever an isolated incident.
 Tartar leads to tooth decay and gum disease; cavities cause halitosis.
-But whether it's plaque on teeth or mortifying bad breath, closeup ticks all the boxes when it comes to complete oral care.
+But whether it's plaque on teeth or mortifying bad breath, a toothpaste for cavity protection like closeup ticks all the boxes when it comes to complete oral care.